Climate Action Funding and Technical Resources

 Regional: Washington, Oregon, and California

-- California State Natural Resources Agency: Building Climate Resilience — Includes resources on climate action, including California’s climate adaptation strategy and climate programs and partnerships.
+- California State Natural Resources Agency Building Climate Resilience – Includes resources on climate action, including the state climate adaptation strategy, programs, and partnerships.

-- Climate Solutions — Based in Oregon and Washington, this nonprofit organization spearheads a regional approach to clean energy solutions.
-Includes a web broadcast series, research, and reports.
+- Climate Solutions – Based in Oregon and Washington.
+It spearheads a regional approach to clean energy solutions.

 - Northwest Clean Energy Atlas – Explores the region's energy data use and provides detailed, up-to-date, and transparent system data to help inform decisions and track the progress of the clean energy transition.